jonathan-poole/qs-admin-guide/docs/asset_management/apps/notification_unused_sheets.md

 The below script snippet requires the [Qlik CLI](../../tooling/qlik_cli.md).

-**It is generally considered to always remove base and community sheets manually, leaving that responsibility to the owner of the applications.
+**When possible, one should always remove base and community sheets manually, leaving that responsibility to the owner of the applications.
 That being said, if there are potentially thousands of sheets that need to be removed, and this is the first time the organization is starting this management process, it is possible to programmatically remove these assets.
 This would generally be a one-time operation, as it is suggested to do this process monthly, which should be able to be maintained incrementally.**

 The script below will tag any base or community sheets with the tag _'UnusedBaseOrCommunitySheet'_.
 It expects a csv file as an input, where the name of the column with the **Sheet Id** is specified.